akalongman/sublimetext-stringutilities/README.md

 * Convert Chars to Html Entities
 * Convert Html Entities to Chars
 * Convert Camel Case <-> Underscores
+* Convert Single Quotes To Double
+* Convert Double Quotes To Single
+* Encode as URL Notation
+* Decode from URL Notation
 * Convert To Unicode Notation
 * Convert From Unicode Notation
 * Convert To Base64